 Asylum seekers who arrive at the United States southern border have fled their homes in search of safety, escaping conflict and violence.
 Seeking asylum is legal and a human right, long recognized in both U.S. and international law.

-The current administration's June 2024 executive order and “Asylum Ban” rule run contrary to this.
+The current administration's June 2024 executive order and subsequent September 30th amendment, in addition to the “Asylum Ban” rule of May 2023, run contrary to American laws and values.
 Upholding the legal right to seek asylum does not mean every person seeking asylum will be allowed to remain in the U.S. but these policies do rob many asylum seekers of a fair chance to present their case to an immigration judge.

 The U.S. government should reverse course and implement an orderly, humane and fair asylum process that protects people seeking safety and supports the communities across the country welcoming them.